SumoLogic/sumologic-documentation/docs/integrations/web-servers/haproxy.md

 | limit 5
 ```

-## Collecting Logs and Metrics for HAProxy
+## Collecting logs and metrics for HAProxy

 This section provides instructions for configuring logs and metrics collection for the Sumo Logic app for HAProxy.